AresMUSH/aresmush.com/fs3/fs3-3/combat-mechanics.md

 * +30 if the attacker spent luck on attack
 * -30 if the defender spent luck on defense
 * +5 for every net success the attacker gets beyond the first.
+* Most NPCs receive a modifier since they're not the heroes.
+This is configurable, but by default scales from +30 (for goons) to +0 (for bosses).

 All modifiers are cumulative, and are added to the percentile roll to give a final result based on the damage table.
 The damage table is configurable by each game.
 Here is the standard one: